hurui200320/neo-n3-playground/README.md

 This repo makes use of [`neo-express`](https://github.com/neo-project/neo-express) to manage private chain.
-Beside default genesis account, there are also test account `alice`, `bob` and `user`, all of those are defined in `info.skyblond.demo.neo.env.DefaultAccount` class.
+Beside default genesis account, there are also test account `alice`, `bob` and `user`, all of those are defined in `info.skyblond.demo.neo.env.DefaultAccounts` class.
 Those 4 accounts (including genesis account) should be enough for demonstration.

 Note: You may need `dotnet tool install Neo.Express -g --version 2.0.32-preview+f8a192f373` to install RC2 version.
 The